ben-dh3/broken_blog_application/html_challenges/06_securing_user_input.md

 This is called _cross-site scripting injection_, or XSS injection.

 How do we prevent this?
-By following one simple rule - **never** trusting user input, and always consider it as "tainted".
+By following one simple rule - **never** trusting user input, and always considering it as "tainted".
 Before being fully processed (inserted a database, sent to some external service, or displayed to users), it needs to be validated, checked and sanitised.